Skip to main content

 HYPOGLYCEMIA UNAWARENESS

-A considerable number of children with T1D experience hypoglycemic unawareness.
-Very young children are more profoundly affected by repeated episodes of hypoglycemia since their central nervous system is still in the process of maturing.
-These children are at greater risk for cognitive deficits and behavioral problems (Szadkowska et al., 2018).
+Hypoglycemic unawareness happens when a person fails to recognize the warning symptoms that precede an episode of hypoglycemia.
+This can result from frequent episodes of severe hypoglycemia.
+Many children with T1D experience hypoglycemic unawareness.
+Very young children are more profoundly affected by repeated episodes of hypoglycemia since their central nervous system is still in the process of maturing, putting them at greater risk for cognitive deficits and behavioral problems.

 Medical Nutritional Therapy